-In your third trimester you have a super long to-do-list I know but there is one thing you can’t forget and that is your postpartum essentials!
-You will need these more then you know if your a first time momma and if you are on baby number two then you know these are things you need after giving birth.
+In your third trimester, you have a super long to-do-list I know but there is one thing you can’t forget and that is your postpartum recovery essentials!
+You will need these more than you know if your a first-time momma and if you are on baby number two then you know these are things you need in your postpartum care kit.

 Giving birth is no easy thing and the aftermath is even worse for a little bit, here is a list of all the essentials you will need to have a more comfortable postpartum.
-These are listed for both c section mamas and vaginal delivery mom’s so you will have everything you need right in one place.
+These are listed for both C-section and vaginal births so you will have everything you need right in one place.

 Postpartum Must Haves List

 Here is your postpartum survival kit with everything you need to have in it in order to have a better recovery.
 Giving birth is hard on your body afterward in order to help your recovery go a little smoother here are the items you are going to want and need after giving birth.
 You want to get these items right away so your not scrambling to find them the week your due or have your husband or significant other go hunt for these items after you had the baby.

 This post contains affiliate links see *disclosure for details